usgs/wdfn-blog/content/snakemake-ml-experiments.md

 nohup snakemake --cluster "sbatch -A {cluster.account} -t {cluster.time} -p {cluster.partition} -N {cluster.nodes} -n 1 {cluster.gpu}" -p -k -j 400 --cluster-config ~/cluster_config.yml --rerun-incomplete --configfile config.yml -T 0 > run.out &
 ```

 `nohup` let us start the job and then exit the terminal.
-The ``"sbatch ..."`` bit is the command that prefaced each job submission and the values for the {cluster.account} etc. were found in the `cluster_config.yml` file.
+The ``"sbatch ..."`` bit is the command that prefaced each job submission and the values for the `{cluster.account}` etc. were found in the `cluster_config.yml` file.
 The `-k` flag is short for "keep going" meaning that if one job failed, the other independent jobs would still be submitted.
 And `-j 400` meant that we were asking it to run 400 jobs at once (i.e., we were going to submit up to 400 jobs to the scheduler at a time).
 By running it on many cores at a time, it took only a couple of hours to churn through these 80k+ jobs and get our experiment results!

 ## When things didn't work
 As you may imagine, there were some hiccups in getting the workflow exactly right.
 Some of those hiccups were our errors.
 Some were other issues with the cluster.
-One critical advantage of using Snakemake, is that it checks to see if an output file is created and up-to-date before trying to create it.
+One critical advantage of using Snakemake, is that it checks to see if an output file is created and up to date before trying to create it.
-So if only 40% of the workflow ran before there was an error, the next time we ran Snakemake it would start running on just the parts that weren't executed.
+So, if only 40% of the workflow ran before there was an error, the next time we ran Snakemake it would start running on just the parts that weren't executed.
 This was an essential functionality with 80k+ jobs since otherwise, we'd only get the answer if it ran the whole workflow without a single error.

 # Wrapping up